The capital of a company is divided into shares. Shares can be broadly divided into categories i.e. preference shares, equity.

-Equities, also commonly known as shares, are classed as a growth asset as they are essentially linked to the revenues of the company’s business.
-They appeal to a range of investors because they offer attractive income opportunities and exposure to a broad range of industries and sectors that provide growth and diversity within an investment portfolio.
+They appeal to a range of investors because they offer attractive income opportunities and exposure to a wide range of sectors that provide growth and diversity within an investment portfolio.

-Successful investors take care of their investing as though they were operating a business.
-This is the major fact why it is so crucial to construct your investment plan – it is your business plan for investing in your business and it fixes your goals and objectives and how you are going to function to accomplish them.
+Successful investors take care of their investments as though they are operating their business.
+It’s a major fact why it’s so crucial to construct your investment plan because it’s a plan that you’re investing in a business and it fixes your goals and objectives and how you’re going to function to accomplish them.

-Research by the Australian Securities Exchange shows that share ownership is increasing across the board among all age groups, incomes and education levels.
+Research by the Australian Securities Exchange shows that share ownership is increasing across the board all age groups, income and education levels.

-Historically, equities have provided some of the strongest after-tax investment returns over the long-term.
-By owning equity in companies with growth potential, investors have the opportunity to bene?t from capital gains as the asset grows in value over time.
-Investors enjoy unlimited participation in the earnings of the ?rm.
+Equities have provided some strongest after-tax investment returns over the long term.
+By owning equity in companies with growth potentials, investors have the opportunity to benefit from the capital gains as the asset grows in value over time.

 The dividend yield on equities is another important source of return.
-Unlike term deposits, dividends from equities can have in?ation built into earnings where companies are able to pass cost increases onto customers.
+Unlike term deposits, dividends from equities can have in action built into earnings where companies are able to pass cost increases onto customers.

 Equities are traded on major stock markets around the world.
-They are highly liquid which means that they can be converted into cash quickly and with minimal impact to the price received.
+They are highly liquid that means they can be converted into cash quickly and with minimal impact to the price received.
 Unlike direct investments, there is relative ease in the transfer of ownership and the movement of equities.

 Equities come with certain rights including the voting rights to which the investors are entitled.
 The level of corporate control depends on whether the equity is classed as ‘ordinary’ or ‘preferred’ and on the size of your shareholding.